lmart999/Sandbox/README.txt

 (2) The plots will, by defualt, be automatically generated.
 - This can be modified in the code by commenting out runPlots() (3) Plots and various -meta analysis are also included in the fast_iCLIP.ipynb ipython notebook.
-- If running on a remote cluster, VNCserver may be useful for accessing the notebook.
-- Alternativly, iPython web-based environment can be directed it to a specific port and used locally (link below).
+- iPython web-based environment can be directed it to a specific port and used locally (link below).
 - http://wisdomthroughknowledge.blogspot.com/2012/07/accessing-ipython-notebook-remotely.html
+- For example (from the directory with my notebooks on the cluster) (a) [lmartin@changrila CLIP]$ ipython notebook --no-browser --port=7000 (b) ssh -N -f -L localhost:8889:localhost:7000 lmartin@changrila

 ---